 Conclusion: If you or a friend are looking for a job or you are you otherwise looking to network with some of the world's best startups, AngelList is the best startup database and its free to find a job.

-The Best Startup Database For Company & Industry Research: Crunchbase
+The Best Startup Database for Company and Industry Research: Crunchbase

-Cost: Crunchbase is free for limited searching; Crunchbase Pro is billed annually at $348/user year.
+Cost: Crunchbase is free for limited searching; Crunchbase Pro is billed annual upfront at $348/user year.

 Owler is a community-based competitive insights platform which does a great job of giving you a quick overview of a company but most importantly, telling you about its competitors.
 It also provides timely alerts on companies you want to keep track of.
 If want to quickly find out about a company's competitors, and get real-time alerts on company developments, Owler is a great site to leverage.